siddharth3jain/HR-Analytics---Analytics-Vidya-/README.md

 Predicting employees who are likely to get promotion

 # Dataset
-The dataset consists of list of employees with paramters like education, awards won, department, length of serive etc and the target columns as 'promoted'
+The dataset consists of list of employees with paramters like education, awards won, department, length of serive etc and the target column as 'promoted'

 # EDA & Model Building
 Imputed missing values, EDA performed to get meaningful insights